ShivamSyal2k/Covid-19-Pandemic-System/README.md

 - Class diagram exist in the classDiagram.pdf in the top-level directory.
 - Tests exist in the Tests.pdf in the top-level directory.
 - app exists in the top-level directory as Final.apk.
+- Video is also in the top-level directory.

 Architecture: